 This 25-minute talk was given to a regional Society of Wetland Scientists meeting in 2006 in Vicksburg.
 Its sub-title is The Potential for Biological Control of Nutria by Alligators.

-Read more about the talk
+More about the biology behind the talk

 For more than a decade, wetland scientists in Louisiana have documented the damage caused to wetlands by the introduced herbivore, nutria (Myocastor coypus).
 Experiments at Turtle Cove show that nutria reduce plant biomass by approximately one-third, which may not only reduce survival of plants, but reduce the accretion of peat that slowly raises the elevation of wetlands.
 For several decades, a different group of scientists have documented the diets of alligators (Alligator mississippiensis).
 They have shown that while small alligators eat mainly crustaceans and fish, larger alligators feed heavily upon nutria.